max397574/better-escape.nvim/readme.md

 🚫Limitations/Issues
 --------------------
-* Currently doesn't work with mappings which have the same letter e.g. jj.
+* Doesn't always work correctly if it's the first thing you type after enter insert mode for the first time.
 * Doesn't work if one of the keys of the mapping is mapped to something else.

 💡Future Plans/Ideas